awsdocs/amazon-ec2-user-guide-windows/doc_source/ec2config-service.md

 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/AWSEC2/latest/WindowsGuide/images/EC2ConfigProperties_driver_letter_mapping.png)
 After you specify a drive letter mapping and attach a volume with same label as one of the volume names that you specified, EC2Config automatically assigns your specified drive letter to that volume\.
 However, the drive letter mapping fails if the drive letter is already in use\.
 Note that EC2Config doesn't change the drive letters of volumes that were already mounted when you specified the drive letter mapping\.

 1. To save your settings and continue working on them later, click **OK** to close the **Ec2 Service Properties** dialog box\.
-If you have finished customizing your instance and want to create an AMI from that instance, see [Create a standard Amazon Machine Image using Sysprep](ami-create-standard.md)\.
+If you have finished customizing your instance and want to create an AMI from that instance, see [Use Sysprep to create a standard Amazon Machine Image ](ami-create-standard.md)\.

 ## EC2Config Settings Files<a name="UsingConfigXML_WinAMI"></a>